Ben F. Stahl - Illustration Art

 Description: Acrylic on Bainbridge art board.
 Signed at bottom right.
 Titled on the reverse.

-On offer is an original illustration used for the cover of a paperback edition for The Hour of the Wolf by American author Patricia Calver.
+On offer is an original illustration used for the cover of a paperback edition for The Hour of the Wolf by American author Patricia Calvert.
 The story for young adults was first published in 1983 and deals with the adventures of a 17-year-old boy, named Jake.
 With little prior experience, Jake takes on the Iditarod, the grueling dogsled race from Anchorage to Nome, Alaska.
 Underlying the narrative are themes of perseverance and of the strengthening of character.

 Patricia Calvert was born in 1931 in Great Falls, Montana.
 She married George J. Calvert in 1951 and has two children, Brianne and Dana.
 Since 1964, she has worked for the Mayo Clinic in Rochester, Minnesota, first as a cardiac laboratory technician, then in the enzyme laboratory, and finally as senior editorial assistant in the section of publications.
 In 1976, she received a bachelor's degree from Winona State University.
 In addition to her novels for young adults, she has published numerous stories for children's magazines, using the pseudonym of Peter J. Freeman, her mother's maiden name.